Biology

 Typically Offered: Annually

 The course explores the structure and function of eukaryotic cells and considers how cellular structure allows for biological activity.
 A range of topics will be discussed including membrane structure and function, homeostasis and metabolism, intracellular compartments and protein trafficking, signal transduction, the cytoskeleton, and the cell cycle.
 The cell biology of human disease will be considered throughout the course.
 The laboratory (Biology 268) is optional but recommended.
-Molecular and cellular biology.
+Biology Major distribution area: Molecular and cellular biology.

 Prerequisite: BIOL 161 and CHEM 181.